Applying to McGill Engineering as an Exchange Student

 We are only in charge of registering you in ENGINEERING ADMINISTEED COURSES, for all other courses like language courses or anything NON ENGINEERING; you will need to search for that specific faculty and ask them for permission and they will enroll you in those NON ENGINEERING courses.

-IMPORTANT: After the faculty has confirmed you are registered students should verify and confirm their course registration on MINERVA, McGill's online student interface.
-It is the student's responsibility to ensure they are registered in the correct courses and have no conflicts.
+IMPORTANT: After you have submitted your form to exchange.engineering [at] mcgill.ca your respective department will then communicate to you about which courses you can register for through MINERVA; McGill's online student interface.
+It is the student's responsibility to ensure that they have registered in the correct courses and have no conflicts.

 SCHOLARSHIPS FOR INCOMING EXCHANGE STUDENTS